W427697/Discord-/MIGRATION.md

 The `DecoratorFn` type is now removed in favor of `Decorator`.
 [More info](#renamed-decoratorfn-to-decorator).

 For React, the `ComponentStory`, `ComponentStoryObj`, `ComponentStoryFn` and `ComponentMeta` types are now removed in favor of `StoryFn`, `StoryObj` and `Meta`.
 [More info](#componentstory-componentstoryobj-componentstoryfn-and-componentmeta-types-are-deprecated).

+#### "Framework" TypeScript types

+The Framework types such as `ReactFramework` are now removed in favor of Renderer types such as `ReactRenderer`.
+This affects all frameworks.
+[More info](#renamed-xframework-to-xrenderer).

 ## From version 7.5.0 to 7.6.0